moves-rwth/storm/doc/offline_package.md

 #!/bin/bash

 # Get the number of available threads for multithreaded compiling
-$THREADS=$(nproc)
+THREADS=$(nproc)

 # cd to the directory where the script lies in
 cd "$( dirname "${BASH_SOURCE[0]}" )"

 echo "Installing dependencies.
-You might need to enter the root password 'tacas20ae'" cd dependencies sudo dpkg -i *.deb cd ..
+You might need to enter the root password" cd dependencies sudo dpkg -i *.deb cd ..